Sunrun Solar Reviews (Costs, Quality & More in 2022)

 - Monthly loan: Customers can receive a solar loan from a third party to fund the purchase of solar equipment.
 These loans require monthly payments and typically have a payback period of between five and 10 years.
 In a monthly loan, a customer still owns the system outright, which adds to their property value, allows them to claim the solar tax credit and provides greater long-term energy savings than a lease.
 However, they will pay interest on the loan, making the system more expensive.

-- Full purchase: A full purchase is the most recommended method of investing in solar energy.
+- Full purchase: A full purchase is the most recommended method of investing in solar power.
 When customers purchase panels, they buy the system designed by Sunrun outright.
 Immediately, the solar panels add property value and the homeowner is eligible for the solar tax credit.
 Over time, homeowners will see a larger return on investment when paying in cash.

 Sunrun’s size is both its biggest strength and its biggest weakness, and most customer reviews reflect just that.
 Positive Sunrun solar reviews praise the company’s speed and ease of installation, yet a high employee turnover rate, communication troubles and growing pains have plagued a number of customers who feel their needs were not met.